Hornets vs. Wizards Player Props Betting Odds

 Tyus Jones Props

-- The 13.7 points Tyus Jones has scored per game this season is 2.2 more than his prop bet over/under set for Wednesday (11.5).

-- Jones has averaged 6.7 assists per game this season, 0.2 more than his prop bet for Wednesday (6.5).
+- Jones has averaged 6.7 assists this season, 0.2 more than his prop bet on Friday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.